What Is The Film Festival Circuit?

 Want To Learn More About Our Film Festival Judging Process?

 Have you ever wondered what criteria we use to judge for our comedy film festivals?
 Our process for selecting comedy films, dark comedy films, funny music videos and web series episodes is pretty straight forward.
 When my wife Brooke and I started the Houston Comedy Film Festival in 2008, there weren’t many resources available that would clearly explain the judging process.
-Our goal was to create a system that would eventually screen the funniest submissions at our comedy film festivals.
-We set out to select films that had the funniest situations, the best pacing, the best acting, and a level of production value that would screen well, in a commercial movie theater.
-Please read an overview of how our Film Festival Judging Process works today for each category.
+Over the years, we have a developed a system that is fair and ensures that we always present a great line-up of films.
+We have created the Film Festival Judging Guide.
+It covers the following genres.